khuck/ecp-wdm-coe/README.md

 build scripts for XGC on HIP/ROCm

 Change the settings in "sourceme.sh" as appropriate.
 Modules in particular.
 Depending on your host CPU arch, you might have to change the `Kokkos_ARCH_SNB` argument in the kokkos build to a different architecture.  `Kokkos_ARCH_SNB` is for intel sandybridge.
+See https://github.com/kokkos/kokkos/blob/master/Makefile.kokkos for examples.

 If you have a BLAS/LAPACK installation already, you can skip the OpenBLAS step.
 Just modify `sourceme.sh` to change the `LAPACK_INSTALL_DIR` path.